bobbyy16/Hyper-List/CONTRIBUTOR.md

          "carrers" : "carrers page",
          "location" : "location of the company"

-- For Open-Source list use this template

-        "company_name" : "company_name",
-        "category": "open-source",
-        "image" : "Image of the company",
-        "description" : "description of that company",
-        "link": "Link of the company",
-        "github" : "companies github page",

 3. Make your changes, ensuring that the code follows our style guidelines.
    - Write tests to cover your changes whenever possible.